ayushjain1144/HackOverflow/README.md

+# Team Name
+**HackOverflow**

-# HackOverflow
+# Members
-Repository for the competition Codefundo++

-**Team Mates**
-Ayush Jain
+Ayush Jain,Deepak Jain

-Deepak Jain
+# College
+BITS Pilani

+# City
+Pilani

-# Vision
+# Theme
-To develop an app which can predict the probability of an earthquake at that place and suggest preventive measures.
+Innovate to help cities better predict and prepare for natural disasters.

-# Need
+# Challenge
 Earthquake is one of the most devastating natural calamities that takes thousands of lives and leaves millions more homeless and deprives them of the basic necessities.
 A survey from United Stated Geological Survey group shows that the last decade experienced approximately 450,000 deaths due to earthquakes.
 It breaks the backbone of the economy of a nation.
 This threat cannot be averted by mankind, but if predicted, the damage can be minimized.
 So, we need a tool to accurately predict earthquakes.

 # Implementation